mehwaffle10/Waffle_Balance/README.md

 - Grapple no longer pulls objects
 - Fixed charge getting stuck when jabbed
 - Can no longer harvest arrows mid-air
+- Can harvest gold with arrows that stun

 ### Stomp
 - Added bullet stomps (thanks bunnie!)